Tetralogy of Fallot Treatment in Delhi

 - Poor weight gain

-Babies who haven’t gotten treatment for tetralogy of Fallot can get “tet spells” when their oxygen level drops without warning, while or after feeding, crying, or pooping.
+Some infants with untreated Tetralogy of Fallot may experience sudden episodes called Tet spells, which occur when blood oxygen levels drop rapidly.
 Tet spells can be as short as a few minutes to as long as several hours.
 Your baby may sleep a lot after a tet spell.

-- Being unable to move one side of their body for a short time
+- Temporary inability to move one side of the body

 Other symptoms and signs include: